DSInnovators/ansible-for-kubernetes-glusterfs-cluster-setup/README.md

-# IEIMS Server Setup
+# Server Setup

-IEIMS server contains two major component:
+Server will contain two major component:
 - Kubernetes (k8s) cluster
 - Glusterfs (network storage) cluster

 This document covers the necessary steps to install above components into any number of servers from scratch.

-### Pre-requisites of IEIMS server
+### Pre-requisites of server

-After getting the physical or virtual machines (at least two), we need to prepare the servers for installing IEIMS cluster by ensuring following steps:
+After getting the physical or virtual machines (at least two), we need to prepare the servers for installing cluster by ensuring following steps:

 Root password should be set on every machine.